scottbrumley/opendxl_web_api/README.md

         Clients using certificates are a challenge for operations to track therefore they will use the original certificate and never reissue certificates.
 * **Wrapper Services**
     While building a wrapper is a fine work around, it creates an operational challenge because it has to be maintained in tandem to the code being wrapped.
 These types of services are easily forgotten upon upgrades.
+Specifically to creater of Cuckoo said please do not create wrapper.

 ![Web API](docs/images/webapi.jpg)